The Nationally Significant Infrastructure Projects (NSIP) process deals with the granting of development consent for large-scale projects, such as:

 Highways England is proposing to make major improvements to the A19/A1290 Downhill Lane interchange in South Tyneside.

-For Highways England proposals information, go to Highways England - A19 Downhill Lane Junction Improvement.
+For Highways England information about the proposal, go to Highways England - A19 Downhill Lane Junction Improvement.

 To view examination information, go to National Infrastructure Planning - A19 Downhill Lane Junction Improvement.